joejean/Top-Website-Performance-Visualization/README.md

-##Interactive Visualization of the performance(speed, usabilitY some of the top UAE website's
+##Interactive Visualization of the performance (speed, usability) of some of the top websites in the UAE

 This is built with google Pagespeed API and Google charts API.